-We do not expect you to pay for further evidence, such as a letter from your GP.
-If they are listed on your form and we believe we need more evidence from them, we will contact them separately.
+We do not expect you to pay for further evidence.
+If we need more information than what you have already supplied, we may contact those listed on your form.

 What to expect at your PIP assessment

 How long will the assessment take?